-Tukey test is a multiple comparison test and is utilized when more than two groups' means are being compared.
+Tukey test is a multiple comparison test and is utilized when the means of more than two groups are being compared.
 This statistical test compares all possible pairs of means to determine which specific groups' means are different.
 Tables 18 and 19 show the results of Tukey test for small and medium-large sizes of problems, respectively.
 Also, Figures 20 and 21 show the output of Tukey's simultaneous 95% confidence level.
-Result of Tukey test obtained from Table 18 and figure 20 confirms the result of Table 16.
+Result of Tukey test obtained from Table 18 and Figure 20 confirms the result of Table 16.
 According to Table 18, all three algorithms are placed in one group (group A).
 Furthermore, according to Tukey pairwise comparisons plot for small-sized problems as shown in Figure 20, all three confidence intervals for the difference between the means of results' algorithms contain zero value.
-So, there are no significant differences between three algorithms for small-sized problems in terms of \overline{RPD} measure.
+So, there are no significant differences between three algorithms for small-sized problems in terms of RPD measure.
 As shown in Table 19, IWO is placed in group B and two other algorithms are placed in group A for medium and large-sized problems.
-Also, based on the obtained results in Figure 21, confidence interval for the difference between SA and GOA contains zero value and the other difference confidence intervals doesn't contain zero value.
+Also, based on the obtained results in Figure 21, confidence interval for the difference between SA and GOA contains zero value and the other difference confidence

+If an interval does not contain zero, the corresponding are significatly diffrent intervals doesn't contain zero value.
 Therefore, there is no significant difference between SA and GOA for medium and large-sized problems.
 The results indicate that IWO has better performance compared with two other algorithms based on Tukey test on medium and large-sized problems.
 At last, Figures 22 and 23 show the mean interval plot of algorithms on small and medium-large sizes of problems in terms of \overline{RPD} measure.
 As depicted in Figure 22 and 23 mean results of IWO is at a lower level compared to SA and GOA means.